-The author is a Reuters Breakingviews columnist.
-The opinions expressed are his own.
+The authors are Reuters Breakingviews columnist.
+The opinions expressed are their own.

 (Any opinions expressed here are those of the author and not of Thomson Reuters)

 The Nifty rallied past the psychological mark of 8,500 for the first time in 11 months to close at 8,541.
 Global markets were buoyed by better-than-expected U.S. jobs data and cheered the victory of Japan’s ruling coalition in the upper house election.
 PM Shinzo Abe is expected to unveil a fresh stimulus package to help the country’s stagnant economy.